ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 - "outputStructure" is the name of the structure where the extracted data will be stored.

-This function will read the input psd file and extract the layer images and metadata into the Matlab workspace.
+This function will read the input PSD file and extract the layer images and metadata into the Matlab workspace.

 ### Examples:
-- `output = psdRead("input.psd");` Here "input.psd" is a psd file in the current directory.
+- `output = psdRead("input.psd");` Here "input.psd" is a PSD file in the current directory.
 - `output = psdRead("C:\Users\USER\Downloads\input.psd");`

 ## Limitations:
 - Only works with 8-Bit images (if otherwise, the images are converted to 8-Bits).
-- Only works with run length encoded data in the psd file.
+- Only works with run-length encoded data in the psd file.
-- Probably many other limitations (specially when reading psd files which were not written using the psdWrite function).
+- The psdRead function is only guaranteed to work with PSD files that are produced by the psdWrite function.
+Many variables in the PSD file format make it difficult to read all PSD files.

 ## Credit:
 The psdRead function is inspired by "Adobe Photoshop PSD file reader" by "Jeff Mather", and it was extended in order to read layers.